-There have been no complaints about fundraising activity this year.
+There have been no complaints about fundraising activity this year and inevitably, as a result of the pandemic, opportunities to undertake traditional fundraising activities were severely curtailed.

 All fundraising is undertaken by the Trust in a manner that seeks to ensure that it is not unreasonably intrusive or persistent.
 Contact is made through email, school blogs, our websites and via students.